andreashuber69/kiss-worker/README.md

 );
 ```

+That's it, we've defined our worker with a single statement!
 Let's see how we can use this from the main thread:

 ```html
 <!-- index.html -->